BCDA-APS/urRobot/README.md

 ## Key Features
 - Access to large number of UR robot commands and status information
 - Control individual joints and end-effector position
-- Define joint or Cartesian space waypoints wtih associated waypoint actions in EPICS PVs
+- Define joint or Cartesian space waypoints with associated waypoint actions in EPICS PVs
 - Define paths to move through a series of waypoints
 - GUIs in MEDM, caQtDM, and CSS-Phoebus